Healing Through Movement & Nutrition

 • Relaxation: Gentle stretching, deep breathing

-• Stop if experiencing chest pain, severe shortness of breath, dizziness, or unusual fatigue
+• Stop if experiencing chest pain, severe shortness of breath, or dizziness

 • Start slowly and progress gradually